spiral/docs/cookbook/injector.md

 # Cookbook - Injectors
-You are able to control the creation process of any interface or abstract class children using injection interface.
-Following demonstrates how to create class instance with assign it unique value, no matter what children implements it.
+You can control the creation process of any interface or abstract class children using an injection interface.
+This article demonstrates how to create a class instance and assign a unique value to it, no matter what children implement it.

 ```php
 abstract class Model